-When you can’t go to the gym, it’s reassuring to have your own equipment at home.
-Commercial gyms and health clubs are breeding grounds for germs and now that many closed indefinitely, it’s time to think about a backup plan.
-Now might be the time to build that home gym you’ve been thinking of.
-We scoured the web looking for cheap home gym equipment and found an excellent selection.
-This product category is extremely active, but check back regularly if you don’t see something you want this week.
+Even if gyms are open in your area, do you really want to take a chance when you can work out safely at home?
+Commercial gyms and health clubs are breeding grounds for germs.
+Now’s a good time to build that home gym you’ve been thinking of.
+We scoured the web looking for high-quality cheap home gym equipment and found an excellent selection including hot and cold wraps to speed post-workout recovery.
+This product category is extremely active, so check back regularly if you don’t see something you want this week.

 Today’s best home gym deals